Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in the league.

-- The Phillies have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

+- Phillies pitchers combine to allow 139 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

+- Wheeler (9-5 with a 3.56 ERA and 160 strikeouts in 144 2/3 innings pitched) goes for his 10th victory when he makes the start for the Phillies, his 25th of the season.

 © 2023 Data Skrive.
 All rights reserved.